 We discussed some of the causes of sensitive teeth and ways of treating teeth sensitivity.

 We at DentalChat are looking to better inform our readers.
 We welcome local dental questions online & local dentist questions online.
 We are here for you with our team of dental specialists to answer any dental questions!
-For those that want to post a dental question online with us - here is the dental link https://dentalchat.com/patient-profile/post to ask a dental question of us.
-Simple post your dental question and make sure to log into the Dentalchat dashboard.
+For those that want to post a dental question online with us - here is the dental chat link - Post your dental question or find a local dentist https://dentalchat.com/patient-profile/post to ask a dental question of us.
+Simply post your dental question and make sure to log into the Dentalchat dashboard.